-Access Copyright Foundation funds only costs directly related to the project, including tuition, program, residency or studio fees; conference registration fees; mentor honoraria; travel, meals and accommodations; and required texts or other material essential to completing the professional development.
+Access Copyright Foundation funds only costs directly incurred to undertake the project.
+These may include tuition, program, residency or studio fees; webinar or online program registration fees; conference registration fees; mentors' or instructors' fees; travel, meals and accommodations; required texts or other material essential to completing the professional development.